 You can constantly keep track of new GPU coins with the help of the website newcpucoins.com.
 One of the best strategies that you can pick is to mine a coin that is basically worth nothing after doing in-depth research of the project and the team.
 The cryptocurrency market is still very nascent, and there’s a good chance that the value of a new coin could blow up in the future (just make sure not to sell them prematurely).

 Over the past few years, cryptocurrency mining has turned into an industrial-level venture, which means that the days when somebody could make quick dollars with crypto mining are pretty much over despite some predictions about the comeback of mining craze.
 In the first half of 2018, cryptocurrency prices began to fall, and many miners were forced out of business.

-With the right approach, mining can still be profitable, but it’s a not a get-rich-quick scheme anymore, and the profitability margin is much lower.
+With the right approach, mining can still be profitable, but it’s not a get-rich-quick scheme anymore, and the profitability margin is much lower.
 Even if most bullish price predictions come true, expect more super powerful ASIC miners to appear on the market.

 After all, you can still mine 1 BTC in Venezuela while only forking out $531 because of its extremely low electricity rates.
 However, don’t be tempted to pack your bags to this ‘crypto paradise’ given that the local government is not particularly welcoming to miners, with some of them even going to jail.
-There is also another option: Iran, where mining still turns a profit with the country’s government subsidized energy.
+There is also another option: Iran, where mining still turns a profit with the country’s government-subsidized energy.

-Hopefully, U.Today helped you to come up with the best mining strategy to survive this crypto winter.
+Hopefully, U.today helped you to come up with the best mining strategy to survive this crypto winter.